 Very few aggregate dynamically temporal urban models have been applied empirically.
-After Forrester's (1969) early attempt, the focus has been on theoretical developments of non-linear growth and change which generate discontinuities through coupled non-linearities, threshold effects, or random perturbations.
-Allen (1997) was the first to show how bifurcations could be generated through random perturbations of non-linear structures at the micro-level.
-Wilson (2000) did much the same except that he formally embedded spatial interaction models into the non-linear dynamics of their independent variables.
-Various attempts have been made to link such models to ecological dynamics, building on Lotka-Volterra models of predator and prey (Dendrinos and Mullally, 1985), while attempts have also been made at fusing the chaos of the logistic and other maps into spatial dynamics.
+After Forrester's early attempt in 1969, the focus has been on theoretical developments of nonlinear growth and change which generate discontinuities through coupled nonlinearities, threshold effects, or random perturbations.
+Allen, in 1997, was the first to show how bifurcations could be generated through random perturbations of nonlinear structures at the micro-level.
+Wilson, in 2000, did much the same except that he formally embedded spatial interaction models into the nonlinear dynamics of their independent variables.
+Various attempts have been made to link such models to ecological dynamics, building on Lotka-Volterra models of predator and prey, while attempts have also been made at fusing the chaos of the logistic and other maps into spatial dynamics.
 But in one sense, all these forays into dynamics were rather aggregate and consequently less applicable to the kinds of urban processes that are characteristic of cities.
-As such they were simply the path to more micro models and have been eclipsed somewhat by spatial simulations of dynamic processes whose scale is at a much more individualistic level as embodied in agent-based modelling.
+As such they were simply the path to more micromodels and have been eclipsed somewhat by spatial simulations of dynamic processes whose scale is at a much more individualistic level, as embodied in ABM.

-Cellular Automata (CA), Agent-Based Models (ABMs) and Micro-Simulation
+Cellular Automata (CA), Agent-Based Models (ABMs), and Microsimulation

-The last class which is attracting the greatest attention at present involves models built around representing the actions and behaviour of individual agents located in space.
-As might be expected, there have been various predecessor models in this vein; for example Chapin and Weiss's (1968) work in North Carolina and Ingram, Kain, and Ginn's (1972) housing market models were constructed around individuals, market processes, and developer decisions which are the meat of the new generation of agent-based models.
-In fact the most popular type of model which has been applied empirically but has not been used much for policy-making is that based on cellular automata where agents are in fact cells which change their land use cell state.
-There have been a substantial number of applications (Batty, 2005) but few have been used to test urban policies in that transportation is handled rather crudely or even excluded in such models.
-The main focus is of course on urban growth which in a contemporary manifestation is sprawl with these models tending to be indicative rather than predictive.
+The last class which is attracting the greatest attention at present involves models built around representing the actions and behavior of individual agents located in space.
+As might be expected, there have been various predecessor models in this vein; for example, Chapin and Weiss's work in 1968 in North Carolina and Ingram, Kain, and Ginn's housing market models in 1972 were constructed around individuals, market processes, and developer decisions which are the meat of the new generation of ABMs.
+In fact, the most popular type of model which has been applied empirically but has not been used much for policymaking is that based on CA where agents are, in fact, cells which change their landuse cell state.
+There have been a substantial number of applications but few have been used to test urban policies in that transportation is handled rather crudely or even excluded in such models.
+The main focus, of course, is on urban growth, which in a contemporary manifestation is sprawled with these models tending to be indicative rather than predictive.
 The other issue in such models is that they are primarily physicalist in scope and as such, largely ignore features of the spatial economy such as house prices, wage rates, and transport costs.

-There are some agent-based models at the land use or activities level which enable predictions of future urban patterns but the main focus is at the very micro-level where local movements in terms of traffic are being simulated (Castle and Crooks, 2006).
+There are some ABMs at the land-use or activities level which enable predictions of future urban patterns but the main focus is at the very micro-level where local movements in terms of traffic are being simulated.
 Several models that approach the agent-based ideal originate from other areas.
-TRANSIMS is a hybrid in that its roots are in agent-based simulation of vehicles but it has been scaled to embrace urban activities (Nagel, Beckman, and Barrett, 1999) and even UrbanSim has been interpreted through the agent paradigm.
-A parallel but significant approach to individualistic modelling is based on micro-simulation which essentially samples individual behaviour from more aggregate distributions and constructs synthetic agent-based models linked to spatial location (Clarke, 1996).
+TRANSIMS is a hybrid in that its roots are in agent-based simulation of vehicles but it has been scaled to embrace urban activities and even UrbanSim has been interpreted through the agent paradigm.
+A parallel but significant approach to individualistic modeling is based on microsimulation which essentially samples individual behavior from more aggregate distributions and constructs synthetic ABMs linked to spatial location.

-Applications: Using Models in Urban Policy-Making
+Applications: Using Models in Urban Policymaking